 Yeah, well.
-This is one of the very few Swiss films that get financed in whole by private investors, and they tried to make a modern version of the story by Gottfried Keller that brings the young Swiss folks into the cinemas.
+This is one of the very few Swiss films that get financed in whole by private investors, and they tried to make a modern version of the story by Jeremias Gotthelf that brings the young Swiss folks into the cinemas.
 But why set the story in the middle of the 19th century???
 I guess it would have been wiser to shift the plot into the present time.

 This film fails because it wants to be a romance, an adventure, a drama and a comedy at the same time.
 Although there are elements of all these genres, there is not enough of everything to make the film what it wants to be.
 In the last 10 minutes it becomes clear that this film marks the return of the so-called "Heimatfilm", so in the end the film is just a piece of new Swiss Folklore.